ehrpg/qstar/docs/equipment/index.md

 light items specified by a [Bulk][] value of **L** count as 1 [Bulk][].
 Some items' [Bulk][] are negligible; they do not list their [Bulk][] value.

-Each character's Carrying Capacity is 10 modifed by any circumstance.
-A character can carry this much [Bulk][] without penalty; if he carries more he gains the [Slowed](/crisis/#slowed) condition.
+Each character's Carrying Capacity is 10 modifed by circumstance.
+A character can carry this much [Bulk][] without penalty; if he carries more he loses 1 [Pace][] per point over his Carrying Capacity.
 A character can't hold or carry more [Bulk][] than twice his Carrying Capacity.

 !!! summary "Carrying Capacity"